oracle/terraform-provider-oci/website/docs/r/containerengine_node_pool.html.markdown

 * `node_shape` - The name of the node shape of the nodes in the node pool.
 * `nodes` - The nodes in the node pool.
 	* `availability_domain` - The name of the availability domain in which this node is placed.
+	* `error` - An error that may be associated with the node.
+		* `code` - A short error code that defines the upstream error, meant for programmatic parsing.
+See [API Errors](https://docs.cloud.oracle.com/iaas/Content/API/References/apierrors.htm).
+		* `message` - A human-readable error string of the upstream error.
 	* `id` - The OCID of the compute instance backing this node.
 	* `lifecycle_details` - Details about the state of the node.
 	* `name` - The name of the node.
-	* `node_error` - An error that may be associated with the node.
-		* `code` - A short error code that defines the upstream error, meant for programmatic parsing.
-See [API Errors](https://docs.cloud.oracle.com/iaas/Content/API/References/apierrors.htm).
-		* `message` - A human-readable error string of the upstream error.
-		* `status` - The status of the HTTP response encountered in the upstream error.
 	* `node_pool_id` - The OCID of the node pool to which this node belongs.
 	* `public_ip` - The public IP address of this node.
 	* `state` - The state of the node.